This article has links to products and services we love, which we may make commission from.

 Dunkeld is a lovely wee town in Perthshire.

-Birnam and Dunkeld are joined by the Dunkeld Bridge, which was designed by famous Scottish architect Thomas Telford in 1809.
+Birnam and Dunkeld are joined by the Dunkeld Bridge, designed by famous Scottish architect Thomas Telford in 1809.

 At the Birnam side of the bridge, you can see a spot for the old Toll House before you head down the stairs for a walk along the river.